-People and team management
+Team building and management

 Agile Methodologies for Team Management